CREATE DATABASE

 | DATA_INLINING_ROW_LIMIT | DuckLake | Row-size threshold (bytes) for inline data storage.
 Provide an integer value. |

-| SNAPSHOT_RETENTION_DAYS | DuckLake | Number of days to retain DuckLake snapshots.
+| SNAPSHOT_RETENTION_DAYS | DuckLake | Number of days to retain DuckLake snapshots before they are eligible for expiration.
 Defaults to `NULL` (infinite retention).
-Requires `AUTO_MAINTENANCE` to be enabled. |
+DuckLake snapshots are expired by running [maintenance operations](/concepts/ducklake#maintenance) manually; MotherDuck does not expire them automatically. |

 ## Source database options